 Healthy turtles and tortoises don’t naturally smell bad.
 If they start to develop odors, chances are that their enclosures need to be tended to or thoroughly cleaned.

-By keeping their homes clean, their dishes sanitized, and their shells free from algae and bacteria, you won’t have to worry about bad odors.
+By keeping their homes clean, their dishes sanitized, and their filtration systems well maintained, you won’t have to worry about bad odors.

-If you do all this and your reptile still smells, a trip to the vet is required to rule out any health issues.
+Remember that if your pet smells despite being housed in a clean enclosure, a trip to the vet is required to rule out and treat any health issues.

 Featured Image Credit: Brian Lasenby, Shutterstock